Tutorials-Tips-Tricks/Apollo_Tutorial/README.md

 # Apollo_Tutorial
 Apollo—a flexible GraphQL client for React and React Native apps—makes it easy to fetch the data you need for your component.
-In this course, learn how to get started with Apollo.
-Emmanuel Henri explains how Apollo works with React and React Native, and demonstrates how to set up Apollo, finalize the Apollo server, and connect it to the React client.
-He then shows how to perform GraphQL queries with Apollo, and how to work with subscriptions.